salvatore77788/project-iteration-3-software/README.md

     + SCS - Hardware - v3.1
         + This is a project that contains a simulation of hardware for a self checkout station.
 Written by Dr. Walker.
     + SCS - Software
-        + This project contains all the software classes that interacts with the hardware interface.
+        + This project contains all the software and gui classes that interacts with the hardware interface.
         + The class that ties most of the software together is the class named "SelfCheckoutStationSoftware.java"
+        * Our Graphical User Interface implements the following usecases:
+            + Scanning Items
+                + StationItemGUI
+                + RemoveItemGUI
+                + ScanLargeItemGUI
+                + WrongWeightGUI
+            + Checkout
+                + VirtualKeypad
+                + BagsGUI
+                + PersonalBagPromptGUI
+                + TakeBagPromptGUI
+            + Customer makes a Payment
+                + EnterMemberCard
+                + PaymentGUI
+                + PaymentTesterGUI
+            + Attendant Panel
+                + AttendantRemoveItemGUI
     + SCS - Software - Test
         + This project contains all the JUnit 4 tests for our software.
+         + The class that combines most of the usecases togeher is called "Testing.java".
+This class is simulating the SelfCheckoutStation through command prompt.

+            + BaggingAreaSofwareTest.java
+                + This tests our implementation for SelfCheckoutStationSoftware.
+                + Bagging area software is inside the SelfCheckoutStationSoftware class.
+                + This testing for "customer failing adding items to bagging area.
+                + Due to random probility of scanning an item fails, %10 of the time this test will result in failing.

             + BarcodeScannerSoftwareTest.java
                 + This tests our implementation of the BarcodeScannerObserver interface.

-            + ElectronicScaleSoftwareTest.java
+            + BanknoteSlotTest.java
-                + This tests our implementation of the ElectronicScaleObserver interface.
+                + This tests our implementation for BanknoteSlotSoftware.
+                + This testing checks any payments with banknotes.

             + CardTest.java
                 + This tests our implementation for CardSoftware (payment with credit, debit, and gift card).
                 + This testing provides %100 coverage however due to random probility of swipe and tap features failing, sometimes the testing gives error.
                 + The random probility of error is about 10% of the time.

-            + ReturnChangeTest.java
+            + CoinSlotSoftwareTest.java
-                + This tests our implementation for ReturnChangeSoftware.
+                + This tests our implementation for CoinSlotSoftware
+                + This testing checks any payments with coins.

+            + ElectronicScaleSoftwareTest.java
-                + This tests our implementation for "how many bags did you use?"
+                + This tests our implementation of the ElectronicScaleObserver interface.

-                + If using it as a testing unit only, then please put in a "0" for all cases
-                + If using it as a program, then any number of bag input works
-            + ScanMembershipCardTest.java
+            + EnterMembershipCardTest.java
                 + This tests our implementation for ScanMembershipCard.
                 + This testing provides %100 coverage however due to random probility of swipe and tap features failing, sometimes the testing gives error.
                 + The random probility of error is about 10% of the time.
-            + TouchScreenTest.java
-                + This tests our implementation for TouchScreenSoftware.
-                + This testing is for "how should adding bags communicate with electronic scale".
-                + The touch screen does not exist yet however the user can still interact with the interface through terminal/command line.
-            + BaggingAreaSofwareTest.java
-                + This tests our implementation for SelfCheckoutStationSoftware.
-                + Bagging area software is inside the SelfCheckoutStationSoftware class.
-                + This testing for "customer failing adding items to bagging area.
-                + Due to random probility of scanning an item fails, %10 of the time this test will result in failing.

             + PartialPaymentTest.java
                 + This tests our implementation for PartialPaymentSoftware.
                 + This testing is for handling the partial payments.

+            + ReceiptPrintTest.java
+                + This tests our implementation of the ReceiptPrint.
+                + This testing our implementation of the ink and paper.

+            + ReturnChangeTest.java
+                + This tests our implementation for ReturnChangeSoftware.
+                + This tests our implementation for "how many bags did you use?"
+                + If using it as a testing unit only, then please put in a "0" for all cases, otherwise program will not run!
+                + If using it as a program, then any number of bag input works

+            + TestHardware.java
+                + This tests our implementation for TestHardware.

             + Testing.java
                 + This tests our implementation for
-                + This provides a simulation of our software, including the following functions:
+                + This provides a simulation of our software through command prompt, make sure to enter your specified number of bags to run this program.
-                    + Printing receipt.
-                    + Returning change.

             + TestItems.java
                 + This test is for our Barcoded Items.
                 + It tests each item we have in the shopping cart.

+            + TouchScreenTest.java
+                + This tests our implementation for TouchScreenSoftware.
+                + This testing is for "how should adding bags communicate with electronic scale and the station.".

 ## Downloading the project:
 * Easiest way is to clone the repository: